linusnapoleonicshipyard/Beat-to-Quarters-2025-edition/README.md

 ---

 *Originally published by Command Perspectives, 1981*
-*Released as free edition December 2025*
+*Released as free edition December 2025 with original designers permission completly redesigned and edited*